mobync/python-server/README.md

 ### Multiple devices support

-your user can use your service across multiple devices at the same time and all will have them data synchronized with mobync.
+your user can use your service across multiple devices at the same time and all will have their data synchronized with mobync.

 Mobync implements a protocol that merges the user data and resolves conflicts.